Tasty-Kiwi/PewPew-JSON/README.md

 # PewPew JSON
 # **:warning:WARNING!
 This repository has been archived for foreseeable future.
-PewPew Mesh Studio team is exploring the possibility of a much better solution.**
+Use [Hybroid](https://hybroid.pewpew.live/hybroid) instead of PewPew JSON.**
 ![example workflow](https://github.com/Tasty-Kiwi/PewPew-JSON/actions/workflows/codeql-analysis.yml/badge.svg)

 A schema and a compiler for it to create PPL levels with JSON.